sivakumarchennai100/Jenkins-Zero-To-Hero-AK/java-maven-sonar-argocd-helm-k8s/README.md

 *** Url:https://github.com/sivakumarchennai100/Jenkins-Zero-To-Hero-AK/blob/main/java-maven-sonar-argocd-helm-k8s/spring-boot-app/JenkinsFile
     Path: java-maven-sonar-argocd-helm-k8s/spring-boot-app/JenkinsFile
+    - Stages in Jenkins pipeline is nothing but what are the differnet blocks you are trying to build using the Jenkins pipeline
+    - Checkout Stage is needed when the source code is placed at the Jenking pipeline itself and not on SCM repo

     Note: It is advisable to use docker as an agent in the Jenkins pipeline to save the maintenance cost overhead.
           Once the jenkins pipeline is triggered, docker agent executes the stages and steps involved in the Jenkins file and after executing the container is